History of the floppy disk: Microfloppy format war

-The CF has a harder casing than a 3 1/2-inch floppy; the metal door is opened by a sliding plastic tab on the right side.
+The CF has a harder casing than a 3½-inch floppy; the metal door is opened by a sliding plastic tab on the right side.

 The 3-inch floppy drive itself was manufactured by Hitachi, Matsushita and Maxell.
 Only Teac outside this "network" is known to have produced drives.
 Similarly, only three manufacturers of media (Maxell, Matsushita and Tatung) are known (sometimes also branded Yamaha, Amsoft, Panasonic, Schneider, Tandy, Godexco and Dixons), but "no-name" disks with questionable quality have been seen in circulation.

-Amstrad included a 3-inch single-sided, double-density (180 KB) drive in their CPC and some models of PCW.
-The PCW 8512 included a double-sided, quad-density (720 KB) drive as the second drive, and later models, such as the PCW 9512, used quad-density even for the first drive.
-The single-sided double density (180 KB) drive was "inherited" by the ZX Spectrum +3 computer after Amstrad bought the rights from Sinclair.
+Amstrad included a 3-inch single-sided, double-density (180 kB) drive in their CPC and some models of PCW.
+The PCW 8512 included a double-sided, quad-density (720 kB) drive as the second drive, and later models, such as the PCW 9512, used quad-density even for the first drive.
+The single-sided double density (180 kB) drive was "inherited" by the ZX Spectrum +3 computer after Amstrad bought the rights from Sinclair.
 The Oric-1 and Atmos systems from Oric International also used the 3-inch floppy drives, originally shipping with the Atmos, but also supported on the older Oric-1.

 Since all 3-inch media were double-sided in nature, single-sided drive owners were able to flip the disk over to use the other side.
 The sides were termed "A" and "B" and were completely independent, but single-sided drive units could only access the upper side at one time.

-The disk format itself had no more capacity than the more popular (and cheaper) 5 1/4-inch floppies.
-Each side of a double-density disk held 180 KB for a total of 360 KB per disk, and 720 KB for quad-density disks.
-Unlike 5 1/4-inch or 3 1/2-inch disks, the 3-inch disks were designed to be reversible and sported two independent write-protect switches.
+The disk format itself had no more capacity than the more popular (and cheaper) 5¼-inch floppies.
+Each side of a double-density disk held 180 kB for a total of 360 kB per disk, and 720 kB for quad-density disks.
+Unlike 5¼-inch or 3½-inch disks, the 3-inch disks were designed to be reversible and sported two independent write-protect switches.
 It was also more reliable thanks to its hard casing.

 3-inch drives were also used on a number of exotic and obscure CP/M systems such as the Tatung Einstein and occasionally on MSX systems in some regions.
 Other computers to have used this format are the more unknown Gavilan Mobile Computer and Matsushita's National Mybrain 3000.
 The Yamaha MDR-1 also used 3-inch drives.

 The main problems with this format were the high price, due to the quite elaborate and complex case mechanisms.
-However, the final tip of the scale was when Sony in 1984 convinced Apple Computer to use the 3 1/2-inch drives in the Macintosh 128K model, effectively making the 3 1/2-inch drive a de facto standard.
+However, the final tip of the scale was when Sony in 1984 convinced Apple Computer to use the 3½-inch drives in the Macintosh 128K model, effectively making this size drive a de facto standard.